lmcrean/odyssey-docs/readme_react.md

 ## Skeleton

+To make the app, `react-bootstrap` was used for an efficient workflow.

+Where possible the app was designed

+### Responsive Navbar for Mobile and Desktop

+for the Navbar a desktop and mobile component was created to ensure a seamless experience across devices.
+Then through a hook the Navbar would switch according to screenwidth.

 ## Surface

+Global vars were used to efficently manage the color scheme and typography.

 # 3. **Automatic Testing**
 - The app includes automatic tests for core components and functionality using testing frameworks like Jest.